nstarx/DLNP_Docs/ai-zones.md

 AI Zones are dedicated compute environments within the NStarX platform that provide isolated, scalable, and optimized infrastructure for running AI/ML workloads.
 These purpose-built environments enable organizations to deploy and manage AI applications with fine-grained control over resources, security, and performance while supporting multi-cloud deployments across AWS, Azure, and Google Cloud Platform.

+Each AI Zone functions as a self-contained ecosystem with its own compute resources, storage systems, networking infrastructure, and security boundaries.
+Organizations can create multiple AI Zones to segregate different environments (development, staging, production), separate different business units or projects, comply with data residency requirements, or optimize for specific workload characteristics.
+The platform abstracts the complexity of managing Kubernetes clusters across different cloud providers while providing a consistent interface for deployment and management.

 ## Purpose

 AI Zones address critical infrastructure needs for AI/ML operations: